liana-p/narrat-engine/docs/guides/getting-started.md

 **Narrat specialises in helping you create narrative games with no programming.** If you want to make action games, or games with many custom-made features, you may want a more typical general-purpose game engine.
 You can read more about Narrat's features, philosophy, limitations and how to add new features in [this page](/others/what-can-narrat-do).

+## Interactive Demo

+If you want to quickly get an idea of how narrat works without creating a project, the [interactive playground demo](https://demo.narrat.dev/) lets you edit the narrat demo game instantly in your browser.

 ## Video Guide

 For text instructions, jump to [the next section](#text-instructions).